dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 For more information, see:

-* <xref:Microsoft.Extensions.DependencyInjection.Extensions.ServiceCollectionDescriptorExtensions.TryAdd*>
+* <xref:Microsoft.Extensions.DependencyInjection.Extensions.ServiceCollectionDescriptorExtensions.TryAdd%2A>
-* <xref:Microsoft.Extensions.DependencyInjection.Extensions.ServiceCollectionDescriptorExtensions.TryAddTransient*>
+* <xref:Microsoft.Extensions.DependencyInjection.Extensions.ServiceCollectionDescriptorExtensions.TryAddTransient%2A>
-* <xref:Microsoft.Extensions.DependencyInjection.Extensions.ServiceCollectionDescriptorExtensions.TryAddScoped*>
+* <xref:Microsoft.Extensions.DependencyInjection.Extensions.ServiceCollectionDescriptorExtensions.TryAddScoped%2A>
-* <xref:Microsoft.Extensions.DependencyInjection.Extensions.ServiceCollectionDescriptorExtensions.TryAddSingleton*>
+* <xref:Microsoft.Extensions.DependencyInjection.Extensions.ServiceCollectionDescriptorExtensions.TryAddSingleton%2A>

-[TryAddEnumerable(ServiceDescriptor)](xref:Microsoft.Extensions.DependencyInjection.Extensions.ServiceCollectionDescriptorExtensions.TryAddEnumerable*) methods register the service if there isn't already an implementation *of the same type*.
+[TryAddEnumerable(ServiceDescriptor)](xref:Microsoft.Extensions.DependencyInjection.Extensions.ServiceCollectionDescriptorExtensions.TryAddEnumerable%2A) methods register the service if there isn't already an implementation *of the same type*.
 Multiple services are resolved via `IEnumerable<{SERVICE}>`.
 When registering services, the developer should add an instance if one of the same type hasn't already been added.
 Generally, library authors use `TryAddEnumerable` to avoid registering multiple copies of an implementation in the container.

 In the following example, the first line registers `MyDep` for `IMyDep1`.
 The second line registers `MyDep` for `IMyDep2`.
 The third line has no effect because `IMyDep1` already has a registered implementation of `MyDep`: